bmonews2018/bmonews/en-US/buyer/search_sup_prod_ser.md

 ---
-name: Search for Suppliers, Products and Services
+name: Search For Suppliers, Products And Services
 ---

-## Search for Suppliers, Products and Services
+## Search For Suppliers, Products And Services

 ###  How many Suppliers does MOL have?
 Where do those Suppliers come from?
 What kinds of Products/ Services do they provide?
 As of August 2018, MOL has a total of 9,000+ Suppliers which ranges worldwide.
 Our suppliers fit into a wide variety of products and services including Chartering, Port Agency, Ship Supply, Bunkering, Crewing, Insurance and SNP, and together, they supported over 700+ Ports coverage for your businesses.